Supplies arrive by plane and by mule in North Carolina as Helene's death toll tops 130

 Federal Emergency Management Agency officials said Monday that hundreds of roads were closed across western North Carolina and that shelters were housing more than 1,000 people.

-North Carolina’s governor, Roy Cooper, took an aerial tour of the Asheville area and later met with workers distributing meals.
+North Carolina Gov. Roy Cooper, took an aerial tour of the Asheville area and later met with workers distributing meals.

 “This has been an unprecedented storm that has hit western North Carolina,” he said afterward.
 “It’s requiring an unprecedented response.”